Covid-19 FAQs for International students

 Do I need a visa to start my course online?

-You will not require a student visa if you start online because you are unable to travel to the UK.
+You will not require a student visa if you start online.
 Once you receive information about when you can continue your course at the University, you will need to apply for a visa.